PurpurMC/PurpurDocs/mkdocs/FAQ.md

 ## What does Purpur add/change from upstream?

 Quite a lot, actually.
 But none of it goes into effect unless **you** enable it in `purpur.yml`.
 Everything we change is set to the default behaviors.
-If you don't edit anything in `purpur.yml`, running this JAR is no different than running Airplane.
+If you don't edit anything in `purpur.yml`, running this JAR is no different than running Paper.

 For the curious, you can view all the code changes on GitHub here: https://github.com/PurpurMC/Purpur/tree/master/patches

 Don't worry if you can't read code.
 Most people can't.
 We have this nice wiki that covers every single option in `purpur.yml` and all the new permission nodes added for some new features/commands.

-## Does Purpur have feature *X* from Paper/Airplane?
+## Does Purpur have feature *X* from Paper?

 Yes, Thats how forks work.
 All features from upstream are inherited by design

-`Vanilla -> CraftBukkit -> Spigot -> Paper -> Airplane -> Purpur`
+`Vanilla -> CraftBukkit -> Spigot -> Paper -> Purpur`

 We have it all ^_^

 ## Do CraftBukkit/Spigot/Paper plugins work on Purpur?

 Yes.
 The only time there's incompatibility is due to authors hard-coding support for CraftBukkit/Spigot, ignoring the existence of Paper and its forks.
 If you run into any bugs that you know are because of Purpur, [create a ticket](https://github.com/PurpurMC/Purpur/issues/new) and/or [join our Discord server](https://purpurmc.org/discord) so we can take a look.

-## Why isn't Purpur a direct fork of Airplane?
-Why are all of Airplane's patches squashed into 1 patch?

-Because Airplane doesn't merge upstream Paper nearly as often as I would prefer.
-Doing it this way allows me to upstream merge Paper's patches before Airplane does. \o/

 ## Is there a Purpur for MC insert _`random version here`_?
 Maybe.
 Check the downloads page.